4 Things To Know About Digital Money

 Some Problems Solved By Digital Money

 There were numerous problems with money and other forms of payment, such as promissory notes, checks, credit cards, and wire transfers, even before the invention of digital money.
 For example, dollar bills were counterfeited or robbed from bank vaults by criminal organizations.
-Signatures in notes and checks were sometimes faked.
+Signatures on notes and checks were occasionally forged.
+That’s why it’s essential to know the proper procedure for voiding a check.
 In addition, credit card credentials could be stolen and used fraudulently.

 The creation and invention of digital currencies, in a way, was a response to the various issues and challenges which beset the other traditional forms of payment.
 They were hoping digital currencies could solve some of these issues.